-A further protection are the subscription rights of existing shareholders in the case of a capital increase in order to protect them from dilution: these rights may only be withdrawn by a qualified shareholders' decision in specific situations.
+A further protection element are the subscription rights of existing shareholders in the case of a capital increase which protect them from dilution: these rights may only be withdrawn by a qualified shareholders' decision in specific situations.
 In the case of issuance of convertible or similar bonds, existing shareholders have a priority right to purchase these instruments, which, in the case of an important reason, may also be limited by a decision of the shareholders.

-The allocation of responsibilities between the shareholders' meeting on the one hand and the board on the other, in particular in relation to the determination of compensation to be paid to the board and to the senior management, is one of the most contentious issues in the current reform of company law.
+The allocation of competences between the shareholders' meeting on the one hand and the board on the other hand, in particular in relation to the determination of compensation to be paid to the board and to the senior management, is one of the most contentious issues in the current reform of company law.

-ii Shareholders' duties and responsibilities
+ii Shareholders' responsibilities and competences

 Obligations on shareholders (other than to pay in full for the shares upon their issuance) are prohibited under Swiss company law.
 Moreover, there is no duty of loyalty for shareholders.
-There are, however, duties and obligations for shareholders in listed companies, such as disclosure requirements regarding qualified participation as per Article 20 SESTA.
+There are, however, duties and obligations for shareholders in listed companies, such as disclosure requirements regarding qualified participation as set out in Article 20 of the SESTA.

-Article 717 II CO provides for the obligation of the board to treat the shareholders equally in like circumstances.
-Therefore, Swiss law provides for relative rather than absolute equality, meaning large shareholders might receive more information than small investors.
-Whereas company law specifically takes into consideration the circumstances, capital market law and stock exchange regulations, namely rules prohibiting insider dealing and ad hoc publicity, provide for a stricter understanding of the 'level playing field' that aims to ensure that price-sensitive information is disseminated on an equal basis.
-At times, confidentiality undertakings and contractual agreements not to trade based on information received can mitigate the complexity of this issue.
+Article 717 II of the CO provides for the obligation of the board to treat the shareholders equally in similar circumstances.
+Therefore, Swiss company law provides for relative rather than absolute equality, meaning large shareholders might receive more information than small investors.
+Whereas company law specifically takes into consideration the circumstances of the specific case, capital market law and stock exchange regulations, namely rules prohibiting insider dealing and ad hoc publicity, provide for a stricter understanding of a 'level playing field' that aims to ensure that price-sensitive information is disseminated on an equal basis.
+At times, confidentiality undertakings and contractual agreements not to trade based on information received may mitigate the complexity of this issue.